 By this statement, I mean that the moment you think of running a startup, drawing your business plan or taking the vision to build something, you become an entrepreneur.
 Though it is a different thing whether you are a successful entrepreneur, a beginner, or just a struggling entrepreneur.
 But till the time you are working dedicatedly on your vision, whether for a second, an hour or for a decade, you are living the life of an entrepreneur in those moments.

-Before going in detail to the process and steps involved in becoming a successful entrepreneur, let us clear the myths about the entrepreneurial journey so that you do not practice wrong things in 2018.
+Before going in detail to the process and steps involved in becoming a successful entrepreneur, let us clear the myths about the entrepreneurial journey so that you do not practice the wrong things in 2019.

 Myths Regarding Entrepreneurship